goodpink/goodpink.github.io/index.md

 [>> Project: Practical Considerations of Decentralized Training](/dt_overview.html)

 # News
+- (JUne 14, 2019) We will present our recent work on decentralized GAN at [CV-COPS](https://cvcops19.cispa.saarland) workshop in conjunction with CVPR'19.
+[Poster](./papers/YTHU-CVPRW2019_nologo.pdf) here.
 - (May 24, 2019) New work on decentralized learning of GANs is now available on [arXiv](https://arxiv.org/abs/1905.09684).
 - (March 6, 2019) New work on multi-agent imitation learning is available on [arXiv](https://arxiv.org/abs/1903.01537).
 - (February 7, 2019) Paper on Federated Learning was accepted by International Conference on Communications.